GaloisInc/macaw/README.md

+# *Note:*

+  This labeledBlocks branch is a fork of the macaw base from the point where ParsedBlocks still had labels and were recursive, prior to the refactoring which made them strictly linear and addressed by address.
+This branch exists because macaw-semmc, macaw-ppc, macaw-arm, and macaw-refinement need to be updated to accomodate the changed in ParsedBlocks.

+  AT THIS COMMIT, ALL CHANGES ON THE `labeledBlocks` BRANCH ARE ALSO PRESENT ON MASTER; THIS BRANCH SHOULD NOT BE MERGED TO MASTER, THE USERS OF THIS BRANCH SHOULD SIMPLY SWITCH TO USING MASTER.

 This is the main repository for the Macaw binary analysis framework.
 This framework is implemented to offer extensible support for architectures.